Paul-Dempsey/pachde-hc-one/doc/HC-1.md

 - Each Macro, Recirculator, and Volume control can operate independently (with no cable connected to the input jack), with absolute CV control, or combined Knob + CV Relative control.
   Click the **Relative mode** button to toggle between Absolute and Relative mode.
   When a cable is connected, the value of the parameter is either the input value (Absolute mode), or the sum of the Knob position and the CV value (Relative mode).
-  Absolute mode takes Unipolar 0-10v signals and Relative mode takes Bipolar signals.
+  Absolute mode takes Unipolar 0-10v signals and Relative mode takes Bipolar or Unipolar signals.
   The Relative mode indicator light is lit when the control is in relative mode, and the track around the knob becomes gold, with an indicator dot showing the effective value.